towolf/towolf.github.com/docs/PsychTests/DrawTextFontSwitchSpeedTest.markdown

 setting is "free" and fast.
 The number of cacheable settings is limited, as it consumes memory, currently to about 40 different settings.
 If you exceed that number, [Screen](/docs/Screen) will expunge the least used settings and be intelligent about what to recycle and what not.
-If you use non\-repetitive settings then of course no caching in the world will help you.
-If no caching can be used \- or at first use of a setting \- subsequent text drawing will be about 10 \- 15 times slower.
+If you use non-repetitive settings then of course no caching in the world will help you.
+If no caching can be used - or at first use of a setting - subsequent text drawing will be about 10 - 15 times slower.

 On other operating systems, nothing will be cached or recycled, resulting in generally much slower text drawing speeds, even with constant text settings.